orensul/HaltEval/halteval_results/README.md

 187 cases (187 matched, 0 unmatched), and all reported numbers reproduce exactly from `scripts/shared/score.py`.
 AUC-ROC was additionally cross-checked with an independent rank-based (trapezoidal ROC) computation, and MCC and the per-class precision/recall against a direct confusion-matrix calculation — all agree to 4 decimals.
-The Qwen3-Coder-30B SWE-agent row is scored the same way but on the 155 / 187 cases with a returned verdict (32 had none).
 The Claude Code Opus 4.7 SWE-agent row was reproduced end-to-end with `halteval_pro.py --jsonl data/swe_agent/benchmark.jsonl` (187 matched, 0 missing) and the accuracy / MCC / AUC-ROC / per-class numbers reproduce exactly.

 > Note: `scripts/shared/score.py` uses `X | None` type syntax and requires Python ≥ 3.10
 > (run with e.g. `python3.12`).